Updated August 15th, 2023 by Ben Reynolds

 “You do things when the opportunities come along.
 I’ve had periods in my life when I’ve had a bundle of ideas come along, and I’ve had long dry spells.
 If I get an idea next week, I’ll do something.
 If not, I won’t do a damn thing.”

-You should take full advantage when the opportunities come.
+You should take full advantage of opportunities when they do come.

 “Opportunities come infrequently.
 When it rains gold, put out the bucket, not the thimble”